color grading

 Primary color correction is one of the essential techniques in color grading, as it allows for the control and manipulation of the fundamental colors present in the composition.

-The primary colors, red, green, and blue, can be adjusted to dramatic effect.
+The primary colors, red, green, and blue, can be adjusted to get a dramatic effect.
 The process can help to create balance, richness, and depth in an image, and it can even alter the temperature of a shot, resulting in a warm or cool hue.

 Primary correction is a dynamic tool that is used in a wide range of films, from fantasy blockbusters to subtle dramas, to create a consistent look in all the footage.